pbogden/gsheet/README.md

 *D3 (JSONP):*

 * <a href="http://bl.ocks.org/pbogden/62244b94a1da2db963db">This demo</a> implements a D3 plugin that uses JSONP to access data for non-CORS-enabled services.
-But JSONP has security issues.
+But JSONP has security issues, so this approach is not recommended.

 *Python (3):*
 ```